The GDPR deadline has passed, are you GDPR ready?

 - The right to restrict processing – you can request that your data is not used for processing, which means your record can remain in place, but not be used.

 - The right to object – this includes the right for companies to stop the processing of your data for direct marketing.
 There are no exemptions to this rule, and any processing must stop as soon as the request is received.
 In addition, this right must be made clear to you at the very start of any communication.

 - The right to be notified – If there has been a data breach which compromises your personal data, then you have a right to be informed within 72 hours of first having become aware of the breach.

-We have produced a free GDPR information document for our customers that will help you to understand what GDPR means to your business and we have also produced a free WDUK GDPR policy template for our customers which is available on request.
+We have written a Knowledge Base article called ‘Writing Your GDPR Policy‘ for our customers that will help you to understand what GDPR means to your business and we have also produced a free WDUK GDPR policy template, which is available on request, for our customers.